Eetuh123/MasterGotMeScrabing/README.md

-### Home made scrabing tool for S-market so i can count my calories precisely
+### Home made scrabing tool for S-market so i can count my calories to money precisely